rwz/redis-gcra/README.md

 ```

 You call also retrieve the current state of rate limiter for particular key
 without actually modifying the state.
-Of order to do that, use the `peek`
+In order to do that, use the `peek`
 method:

 ```ruby